 Our Board of Directors is currently chaired by John Simard, our Chief Executive Officer.
 We currently do not have an independent lead director.
 Our Board of Directors believes that, given the perspective, experience, and expertise that Mr. Simard brings as the founder of the Company, he is the most equipped individual to serve as both CEO and Chairman of the Board and his service in these capacities is appropriate and in the best interests of our board of directors, our company and our stockholders.
-Dr. Fabrizio Boanni serves on our board of directors, is chairman of the audit committee and a member of the compensation committee and nominating and corporate governance committee.
-Mr. W. Thorpe McKenzie serves on our board of directors, is chairman of the companient committee and member of the audit committee.
+Dr. Fabrizio Bonanni serves on our board of directors, is chairman of the audit committee and nominating and corporate governance committee.
+Mr. W. Thorpe McKenzie serves on our board of directors, is chairman of the corporate governance and nominating committee and member of the audit committee.
 Dr. Daniel Vasella serves on our board of directors, is chairman of the compensation committee and a member of the audit committee.